 - Waterway canalization

-- Waterway access for farm animals
+- Watercourse access for farm animals

 These works could lead to an offence under the applicable regulations.
-Please check with the MRC and your municipality before doing any work on a waterway, as explained in this leaflet (available in French only).
+Please check with the MRC and your municipality before doing any work on a watercourse, as explained in this leaflet (available in French only).

 To request a service, please fill out the form.
 The MRC processes the requests received and prioritizes them based on public safety.
 The annual deadline to receive applications is May 15 of each year.
 The minimum period before the completion of the work is 2 years.